• Mental Health

 • In 91.7% of all substantiated cases of child abuse and neglect, the perpetrator is one or both parents

-The following are helpful additional resources for anyone impacted bu abandonment issues:
+The following may helpful for anyone impacted by abandonment issues:

 • Attachment and Trauma Institute: This institute provides resources, training and counseling for trauma survivors who are looking to heal old attachment wounds.